muratk5n/thirdwave/en/index.md

 Al Monitor: "Russia's Tatneft makes new oil discovery in Libya..
-Libya's state-owned National Oil Corporation and Tatneft said they discovered the oil in the Ghadames basin 330 kilometers (205 miles) south of the capital Tripoli at a depth of 8,500 feet.
+Libya's state-owned National Oil Corporation and Tatneft said they discovered the oil in the Ghadames basin 330 [km] south of the capital Tripoli at a depth of 8,500 feet.
 The amount of oil that can be extracted amounts to 1,870 barrels per day"

 ---